Beaumont, California: Education

+There is a single school by the name of Highland Academy Charter School that is not officially a part of the Beaumont Unified School District, but still follows its guidelines.

+The majority of Beaumont is in Beaumont USD.
+Portions are in the Banning Unified School District and the San Jacinto Unified School District.

 Infrastructure

 Public safety

 The California Highway Patrol has a regional office on the Beaumont side of Highland Springs Avenue (its jurisdiction goes from Calimesa to the west to Desert Hot Springs to the east, as well as Hemet and San Jacinto to the south).

 Law enforcement is provided by the Beaumont Police Department.

 The City of Beaumont contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.
 Station 66 of the City of Beaumont Fire Services maintains two type 1 engines and one paramedic squad.